Monukashyap108/To-Do-01/README.md

 - ➕ Add new tasks
 - 🗑️ Delete tasks
-- ⚡ Fast and clean UI with Tailwind CSS
+- ⚡ Fast and clean UI with  CSS

 ---